 When you are starting your wedding photography business, things can get expensive real fast!
 I easily own 10-15k in equipment!
 But it definitely didn’t start that way, and neither will it you!
 You can be adequately equipped to start shooting weddings for way less.
 So what wedding photography equipment should you buy first?

 If you are serious about shooting professionally, get a full-frame camera.
 They are more money then the average cropped frame cameras you can get at target or costco, but are worth it because they have a larger sensor size, better low light capabilities, and a higher dynamic range which gives you a higher quality image.
-If you are turning your hobby into a business, producing high quality images for your clients is very important.
+With higher quality images though, make sure you have the best sd card for photography.
+Having the best sd card will save you with reliability which is incredibly important for a photographer.
+There is nothing worse than losing your work because of a cheap sd card.
+If you are turning your hobby into a business, producing high-quality images for your clients is very important.
 Full frame cameras usually start at around $1300 new but I bought my first one used for $600 and it was great!
 Just make sure it has a low shutter count if you buy used.

 Out of all my lenses, my 50mm is what I use 90% of the time.
 I love that it’s a prime lens so that I can shoot at super low apertures, and it’s the lens that has the least amount of distortion.
 This was the first lens that I invested in and I love it so much!